 While Americans swear by chicken soup’s remedial effects, Koreans believe kimchi health benefits cure everything from an upset stomach or a hangover to severe acute respiratory syndrome, or SARS.
 And the Korean staple has been infiltrating U.S. restaurants and health food markets for the past decade, earning praise and recognition for being low in calories, high in nutrients and a flavorful and versatile food to incorporate into meals.
+Certainly punched with a lot of health benefits.

 Kimchi, pronounced KIM-chee, is usually made with cabbage or daikon radishes, though Koreans sometimes use other vegetables — such as cucumbers and scallions — depending on the region and what’s in season.
 The vegetables are typically combined with garlic, ginger, chili pepper, salt, sugar and fish sauce, then fermented, giving the dish an acidic, tangy and spicy taste.